pkrayzel/krayzel.net/content/posts/005-hosting-static-website-aws-s3.md

 +++
 draft = false
 date = 2018-11-23T21:38:37+01:00
-title = "Deploying static website to AWS S3 with AWS CloudFront and AWS Route 53" slug = "" tags = ["hugo", "aws s3", "aws cloudfront", "aws route 53", "cloudformation"] categories = []
+title = "Hosting a static website in AWS S3 with AWS CloudFront and AWS Route 53" slug = "" tags = ["hugo", "aws s3", "aws cloudfront", "aws route 53", "cloudformation"] categories = []
 thumbnail = "images/aws_static_site_hosting.png"
-description = ""
+description = "Article describes how you can host your static website in AWS S3 with AWS CloudFront and AWS Route 53.
+It also provides step by step manual and CloudFormation template for you."
 +++

 This article describes how you can host your static website in AWS S3 with AWS CloudFront and AWS Route 53.